Jeomon/Web-Search-Agent/docs/README.md

 ## How It Works

-1. **Screenshot & Annotation:** The agent takes a screenshot of the web page and labels interactive elements with **bounding boxes** and unique numbers.
+1. **Screenshot & Annotation or A11y Tree Analysis:** The agent can either take a screenshot of the web page and label interactive elements with **bounding boxes** or analyze the accessibility tree to identify interactive components.

-2. **Action Assignment:** The LLM processes the annotated screenshot, identifying which action (e.g., click, type, scroll) to perform based on the task.
+2. **Action Assignment:** The LLM processes the data (from either method) to identify which action (e.g., click, type, scroll) to perform based on the task.

 3. **Interaction Execution:** The agent performs the instructed action on the correct interactive element.